Table of Contents

 Perhaps the most important marketing item when selling your house is the real estate photography.

-After all, the photos are the first impression people will have of your house when researching homes online in the MLS or any of the real estate portals such as Zillow, Realtor.com or Homes.com.
+After all, the photos are the first impression people will have of your house when researching homes being sold online in the MLS or any of the real estate portals such as Zillow, Realtor.com or Homes.com.

 If you think you can still get your home sold with mediocre photographs, then you should seriously reconsider your point of view.
 After all, why would you risk having people pass over your house to go see your competition and leave you wondering why isn’t my house selling?